codeKenta/electric-weather/README.md

 Custom made animated Tibber-symbol as loader.

+Update 2020:26: The initial token request is moved to server-side so credential is not exposed in the browser network tag.

 ### The Surprise

 The surprise function takes the most accouring wehater type of the shown day and sets a giphy in the background.